 ModuleSystem API

-Estimated reading time: 4 minutes
+Estimated reading time: 3 minutes

 Overview

-register(name, module, dependencies?, source?)
+register(name, module, dependencies?)

-Registers a module with the system.
+Registers a module (delegates to ModuleSystem.register).

 maplebirch.register("myModule", {